 Hong Kong style milk tea on Cathay Pacific Business Class

-After the meal service, I reclined my seat, not that I needed to sleep, but mostly I wanted to try out the flat bed.
+After the meal service, I reclined my seat, not that I needed to sleep, but mostly I wanted to try the flat bed.
 It was a little narrow, with high walls, but I’m sure on a long flight I could have slept fine, especially if I would have eaten all of this food.

 We made up some time in the air, but after nearly an hour delay, we ended up a little late in Seoul.

-I was happy to be back on Cathay Pacific, and I definitely enjoyed the experience in Business Class.
+Always enjoy flying Cathay Pacific, and I definitely enjoyed the experience in Business Class.

 My plane after arrival in Seoul